 About Our Oral Surgeons in Virginia Beach and Chesapeake

 Coastal Virginia Oral & Maxillofacial Surgery is proud to have three extremely qualified oral surgeons on staff.
-Dr. Frank Yeh, Dr. Frank J. Beale and Dr. Richard Quigg each have years of experience treating patients in the Virginia Beach and Chesapeake areas.
+Dr. Frank Yeh, Dr. Frank J. Beale, Dr. Richard Quigg, and Dr. Brandon Duncan each have years of experience treating patients in the Virginia Beach and Chesapeake areas.
 While they come from different backgrounds, they still have the same primary goal and motivation — helping patients achieve the beautiful and functional smiles they’ve always wanted.
 Whether it’s through dental implants, corrective jaw surgery, or tooth extraction, our oral surgeons work to make sure each and every patient is satisfied with their treatment outcome.

 Choose an Oral Surgeon in the Virginia Beach and Chesapeake Area You Can Trust